Kisstory: DAB availability

 From 29 February 2016 the Kisstory station was made available in DAB more-widely across the UK with the launch of the second national commercial DAB multiplex, Sound Digital.
 Some of the local-level DAB slots vacated by Kisstory were taken over by sister station Kiss Fresh, principally in those areas where Bauer operated or co-operated the local DAB ensemble.

 On 11 February 2019, Kisstory migrated from SDL to the more-widely available Digital One multiplex, taking up the space vacated by Absolute Radio 90s moving in the other direction a week prior.

+Technical

+Kisstory broadcasts nationally via DAB on the 11D Digital One multiplex.
+It also broadcasts in Scotland on channel 12A.

+Programming

+Kisstory programming is produced and broadcast from Bauer's London headquarters at The Lantern.

 Norway

 In February 2016, Kisstory was launched in Norway.
-The station (which does not have any presenters/DJs, just non-stop music) is managed by local teams and is broadcast with Kiss in DAB+ (48 kbit/s).
+This variant (which does not have any presenters or DJs) is managed by local teams and is broadcast alongside KISS on DAB+ at 48kbit/s.

+KISSTORY R&B

+On 7 August 2024, Bauer Media Group UK announced the creation of a sister station to KISSTORY.
+KISSTORY R&B launched on Monday 16 September 2024.
+The station will take listeners on "a deeper dive into the defining R&B cuts of the Old Skool & Anthems genre playing songs from Usher, Destiny’s Child, Craig David and Mary J Blige and more."

+As of January 2025, the station is hosted by Kiss presenters Esi and Ace.
+KISSTORY R&B is available on Bauer's radio streaming app, Rayo, and their website, Planet Radio.